 Return to main Vanishing B.C. page Return to home page

-This page last updated May 27, 2008
+This page last updated July 30, 2022

-Two of the last surviving "original" cabins on Shuswap Lake, at Pierre's Point, about 10 km west of Salmon Arm (between Sandy Point and Tappen) on the TransCanada highway.
-Once upon a time, in the 1950s and 1960s, there was a long row of cabins including these, nearly all of them on stilts, along the shoreline.
+Once upon a lifetime ago, in the 1950s and 1960s, there was a long row of cabins including these, nearly all of them on stilts, along the shoreline.
 In June, at the height of the spring melt, these cabins were often standing in a metre or more of water, but by the end of summer they stood on the edge of 100 metres of beach.
-No electricity, no running water, no worries--this was "cottaging" in an era when people had more leisure than money (for the BC interior, the 1940s and 1950s).
+No electricity, no running water, no worries – this was "cottaging" in an era when people had more leisure than money (for the BC interior, the 1940s and 1950s).

 I write about Shuswap Lake with some feeling and considerable knowledge as I spent the summers from about age 7 through age 16 in a cabin like one of these.
-I wrote about Shuswap Lake as part of a series of articles in Cottage Magazine--the major article, positively dripping with nostalgia, begins below.
+I wrote about Shuswap Lake as part of a series of articles in Cottage Magazine – the major article, positively dripping with nostalgia, begins below.
 When I went back there in the fall of 2000 I found very few of the old places still standing and, to be honest, found it difficult to orient myself.
 In the 35 years since we sold the cabin, trees had grown old and died, places had been demolished and replaced by new, plush ones and, most significantly, a couple of years of freakishly high water had destroyed a number of cabins and altered the shoreline.

-These cabins qualify as "Vanishing BC" because, in the 1950s, a couple with not much money and two children (like my parents) could buy a cabin on a piece of beautiful beach for $425 and retain it year after year for a leasing fee of $50, made possible by the compliance (oppression) of the local Indian band, whose land it stood on.
+These cabins qualify as "Vanishing BC" because, in the 1950s, a couple with not much money and two children (like my parents) could buy a cabin on a piece of beautiful beach for $425 and retain it year after year for a leasing fee of $50, made possible by the compliance (oppression) of the local Indian band, on whose land it stood.
 It is an interesting comparison with the cottages on the Gulf Islands and the Sunshine Coast, which are handed down from generation to generation and for the families that own them more like "home" than their year-round residences.

 ----------------------------